netomantonio/matrix-protocol/MEF_MATRIX_EMBEDDING_FRAMEWORK.md

 ### 🔹 `maturity_ref`
 **Required** | **String**

-Reference to a maturity node identifier defined in the organization's CSH.
+Reference to a maturity node identifier defined in the organization's MOC.

 **Universal concepts**:
 - **Pre-validation**: Draft, experimental